Agente Inmobiliario Colegiado API

 Important exemptions:

-• Reinvestment in primary residence: If you reinvest the full sale proceeds in purchasing another primary residence within 2 years, the gain is exempt.
+• If you reinvest the full sale proceeds in purchasing another primary residence within 2 years, the gain is exempt.

-• Over 65 years old: If you are 65 or older and sell your primary residence, the gain is fully exempt with no reinvestment required.
+• If you are 65 or older and sell your primary residence, the gain is fully exempt with no reinvestment required.

-• Pre-1995 reduction coefficients: Properties acquired before 1995 benefit from diminishing reduction coefficients.
+• Properties acquired before 1995 benefit from diminishing reduction coefficients.

 Tax on rental income: the rent-controlled zone advantage